Chai80/sast-benchmark-pipeline/normalized-schema.md

 ## Per-finding `metadata` (denormalized / optional)

-Some existing outputs include a `metadata` object inside every finding:
+Some outputs include a `metadata` object inside each finding:

 ```json
 "metadata": {